Directives¶

 @

-symbol, have an identifying keyword and continue to the end of the line.
+symbol, have a dotted list of identifying keywords and continue to the end

 Multiple annotations may be added to a single statement.
 No ordering or interaction between annotations are prescribed by this specification.